iyzg/notebooks/_src/monte-carlo-tree-search.md

         reward = 1 - reward     # same flipping as rollout
 ```

 Now that we have a reward, we need to backpropogate it back to the states that led to our leaf node.
-If we keep a `Q` and `N` dictionary for each node
+In this implementation, we use a `Q` and `N` dictionary that stores the reward and times visited for each node.

+## Yay!!

+If you got through this whole thing, then you now have a pretty solid understanding of how basic MCTS works!
+There are a lot of things left to learn like how to implement it so that you can parallelize the search, better upper confidence bounds (look up PUCT), and combining the base algorithm with NNs to reach modern state of the art performance.
+I've left a few links below with implementations and extensions of what I have here.

 ## Useful links